linx-software/razor-templates-pdf-report/README.md

 ### Example Template:

-Here’s the Razor Template.
+For the PDF Report, Here’s the Razor Template.
 You can use any CSS or HTML:

 ```
 <html>